RyzenGatto/Xbox2usbC/README.md

 # Xbox2usbC
 An adapter that allows you to plug in USB C wires/devices into the Original Xbox Controller port

+Once development is done, this will be available for purchase

 hield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]